yihaozhadan/shorturl/README.md

 ## Contributing

-1. Follow the specifications in `specs/001-build-backend-service/`
+1. Follow the specifications in `specs/` folder.
 2. Write tests for new features
 3. Ensure all tests pass: `cargo test` and `npm test`
 4. Follow the existing code style